 Not sure how to change your settings from “Normal” to “Less” to “More”?
 This is the button that does it!
 If you plan on cooking something at a higher temperature, click on this button to switch the setting to “More.”

 Yes, that’s right, you can make yogurt in your Instant Pot.
 But it’s not as easy as dumping milk in and hitting this button.
-There’s actually a ton of steps you need to follow in order to make the perfect cup of yogurt.
-And it doesn’t look incredibly easy…
+There are a few steps to follow before you even hit the pot.
+Don’t worry—we’ll show you how to make yogurt in an Instant Pot.

 Cooking dry beans has never been this easy before.
 On the “Normal” setting beans will take around 30 minutes to cook; 40 minutes on the “More” setting and 25 minutes on the “Less.”
-Don’t have time to slow cook a chili?
+Don’t have time to slow-cook a chili?
 This feature can prepare a delicious chili in just 25 minutes.
+Some of the best instant pot recipes use this function.

 Ever make a soup that tends to heavily boil and spill all over your kitchen?
 Well, the Instant Pot can save you from the mess!
 It heats up to 230 degrees and will cook your soup between 20 to 50 minutes (depending on which pressure you choose).

-Best for cooking brown rice and wild rice.
-Starts off with a 50-minute soak at 140 degrees, than ramps up to 248 degrees for about 9 minutes.
+Use this button for cooking brown or wild rice.
+It starts with a 50-minute soak at 140 degrees, than ramps up to 248 degrees for about 9 minutes.

 Love when your meat falls right off the bone?
 This feature will absolutely make that possible.
 You can cook meat on “Normal” for 35 minutes (230 degrees), “More” for 45 minutes, or “Less” for 20 minutes.